 Hour 1: A Riverfront Stroll in Woldenberg Park

-Rise with the riverboats, and take a walk along Woldenberg Park (the pedestrian walkway adjacent to the river) toward the Moonwalk (named for former Mayor Moon Landrieu, not a dance step) overlooking Jackson Square (named for General/President Andrew, not Michael, King of Pop).
-Stop to notice some of the curious public art installations and take in the sights of the vessels rounding the curving crescent in Ol’ Man River, much like they have for centuries.
+Rise with the riverboats, and take a walk along the Moonwalk pedestrian walkway (named for former Mayor Moon Landrieu, not a dance step), which parallels the river on one side and grassy, sculpture-dotted Woldenberg Park on the other.
+Stop to notice some of the curious public art installations and take in the sight of the vessels rounding the curving crescent in Ol’ Man River, much as they have for centuries.
+Washington Artillery Park, the platform above the steps just across from Jackson Square (named for General/President Andrew, not Michael, King of Pop), provides a perfect picture-taking perch.

 Hour 2: Café du Monde